 Educating for Environmental Change

 Educating for Environmental Change is providing immersive, hands-on workshops for Indiana educators focused on climate change and its impact on local communities.
 Led by IU faculty in collaboration with K-12 teachers and the WonderLab Museum of Science, Health, and Technology, this effort prepares teachers using data-driven classroom lessons and age-appropriate activities.

 Hoosier Life Survey

 The Hoosier Life Survey, led by Institute Fellow Matthew Houser and IU Professor Eric Sandweiss, will provide new insights into Hoosiers' views of and expectations for climate change in their region of Indiana.
 As the only survey of its kind in Indiana, it will also reveal how Hoosiers are preparing for climate change, their support for community-level resilience and mitigation policies, and what factors are shaping these preferences.

 Mathers Museum 800 Seasons Exhibit

-Through an exhibition entitled “800 Seasons: Change and Continuity in Bloomington 1818-2018" visitors will be encouraged to reflect on how humans settled and developed the city of Bloomington and the surrounding area and what the ramifications of those choices may be for the future.
+Through an exhibition entitled “800 Seasons: Change and Continuity in Bloomington 1818-2018" visitors are encouraged to reflect on how humans settled and developed the city of Bloomington and the surrounding area and what the ramifications of those choices may be for the future.

 Monitoring Avian Productivity and Survival (MAPS)

 Monitoring Avian Productivity and Survivorship (MAPS) is an international collaborative effort to study breeding birds and the environmental factors influencing their success, including climate change.
-Led by Institute director Ellen Ketterson, the MAPS station at Kent Farm contributes valuable data to this worldwide initiative.
+Led by IU Distinguished Professor Ellen Ketterson, the MAPS station at Kent Farm contributes valuable data to this worldwide initiative.

 Picturing Indiana Biodiversity